JohnathanADrews/HularionExperience/docs/7 - Script Frames/readme.md

 }
 ```

-Finally, let's add api.js with the following code.
+Then, let's add api.js with the following code.
 ```
 function API(){
 	this.Calculator = Calculator;